super-easy-forms/super-easy-forms/README.md

 ## Installation

-1. Open up your terminal and create a new directory `mkdir project-name` replace project-name with the desired name for your project.
+1. if you dont have an existing static website project you can create a new directory `mkdir project-name` replacing project-name with the desired name for your project.
-2. Go into your project's directory `cd project-name` and **install super easy forms** `npm install super-easy-forms`
+2. Go into your desired project's directory `cd project-name` **install super easy forms** `npm install super-easy-forms`
 3. **Install the super easy forms CLI globally** `npm install -g super-easy-forms-cli`
 4. **Run the build command** Run `$ sef build -r=your-aws-region -p=profile-name` from the root of your project's directory. replace profile-name with the desired name of the IAM user and your-aws-region with the desired AWS region code.
 5. Finish creating your IAM user in the AWS Console and hold on to the access keys.
 If you had already created your IAM user you can ignore this step and close the browser window.